bertybuttface/youtube-lounge-rs/README.md

 #### PlaybackSession Management

-The library provides a `PlaybackSession` tracking system that maintains the state of videos being played on connected devices.
-Unlike regular events which are transient, sessions persist and provide a consolidated view of the current state:
+The library provides a `PlaybackSession` tracking system that maintains the state of videos being played on a connected device.
+Unlike regular events which are transient, sessions persist and provide a consolidated view of the current playback state:

 ```rust
 // Get a receiver for session updates